Despite reported upswings in the housing market, foreclosures continue to be a big problem for residents of the US.

 Because of how credit reporting agencies work, you have to word your disputes carefully to avoid having them deemed “frivolous.”
 While the Fair Credit Reporting Act (FCRA) offers protections for consumers, credit bureaus have the right to ignore anyone that they feel is abusing the law.

-The credit bureaus decide whether or not a dispute is frivolous solely based on your communication and any proof you can provide.
+The credit bureaus decide whether a dispute is frivolous solely based on your communication and any proof you can provide.
 This is one of the reasons that many people hire a credit repair company when it comes to repairing their credit and removing foreclosures from their credit reports.

 If you have a foreclosure on your credit report, we highly recommend working with a credit repair company like Lexington Law.
 We believe that their professionals will give you the best chance of getting it removed.